 When traveling with your medication:

-- Always carry your medication with you, such as in your carry-on bag.
+- Always carry your medication with you.
+When flying, never put it into a checked bag.
+Keep it in your carry-on bag.

 - Don’t put this medication in your car’s glove compartment or leave it in the car.
 Be sure to avoid doing this when the weather is very hot or very cold.

 You may need to be screened for prostate cancer.
 Benign prostatic hyperplasia (BPH) can occur with more serious conditions such as prostate cancer.
 Before starting treatment with tamsulosin, talk to your doctor about being screened for prostate cancer.